Canon 1300D vs Panasonic GX7

 |129 x 101 x 78 mm, 485 g||123 x 71 x 55 mm, 402 g|

 Body comparison: Canon 1300D vs Panasonic GX7

 The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Panasonic GX7.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX7 is considerably smaller (33 percent) than the Canon 1300D.
 Moreover, the GX7 is markedly lighter (17 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the GX7 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1300D) and the Micro Four Thirds Lens Catalog (GX7).
 Mirrorless cameras, such as the GX7, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.